TNUoS charges for businesses

 - Non half-hourly business customers – (MPAN Profile Classes: 01-04), generally small business energy customers.

-- Half-hourly business customers – (MPAN Profile Classes: 00, 05-08) – commercial properties with high electricity demand fitted with a half-hourly electricity meter.
+- Half-hourly business customers – (MPAN Profile Classes: 00, 05-08), energy-intensive commercial properties with a half-hourly electricity meter.

 - Maximum Import Capacity – the maximum demand your business can draw from a connection as agreed with your distribution network operator.